jbagins1/jbagins1.github.io/week-3-reflection.md

 What did you learn about CSS padding, borders, and margin by doing this challenge?

-Thse are some of the features used to align content to where one wants it to be.
+These are some of the features used to align content to where one wants it to be.

 What did you learn about CSS positioning?